Department: Pathobiology and Population Sciences

 Blake DP, Smith AL and Shirley MW.
 Vaccine.
 PCT/GB2011/051456

-Damer teaches veterinary parasitology in various modules on the BVetMed, BVetMed Graduate Accelerated, BSc Bioveterinary Science and MSc One Health courses.
+Damer teaches veterinary parasitology in various modules on the BVetMed, BVetMed Graduate Accelerated, Vet Nursing, BSc Bioveterinary Science and MSc One Health courses.
 He supervises PhD theses within the field of molecular parasitology and genetics, as well as research projects on several RVC courses, a number of which have resulted in student presentations at conferences and publications in peer-reviewed scientific journals.
 Damer is a module leader on the One Health Masters course (Infectious Disease Emergence).

 Damer is Editor-in-Chief for the journal Avian Pathology.